isomerpages/nparks-gardening/page-index/garden-group-management/_posts/2024-05-09-post-Managing tenure for allotment garden plots.md

 ---
 <img title="A small allotment garden in a housing estate.
 Photo by Jacqueline Chua." src="/images/Garden%20design/OpenGarden_JacChua.jpg">
 <p>Allotment-style gardens have individual gardening plots that are rented out to the community.
 There are allotment gardens directly managed by <a href="/get-involved/allotment-gardens/">NParks in parklands</a> or managed by Town Councils and Grassroots Organisations in housing estates.</p>
-<p>Tenure refers to the conditions under which indivduals can rent out an allotment plot.
+<p>Tenure refers to the conditions under which individuals can rent out an allotment plot.
 They generally cover:</p>
 <ul>
 	<li>The length of time a plot can be rented</li>
 	<li>The cost of renting the plot</li>